Nifri2/puck/README.md

 My own implementation of PyFuck inspired by JSFuck.

-There are no comments in the script, so it can encode itself, its still struggeling with larger scripts due to the recursion limit.
+Its still struggeling with larger scripts due to the recursion limit, but its getting there.

 Still trying to improve it.